 Our thesis is that the pendulum will move back to where we started:

-- The government will be there for fulfilling the court’s decisions.
+- The government will be there to implement the court’s decisions

 It will be the same as it was in Mesopotamia 5’000 years ago.
 But this time empowered by the blockchain.